Designing for Business Sustainability.

 I first started with some paper prototypes (some shown above), which I presented to the CPO to point out some fundamental design flaws with the current software and to inform him of the importance of UX at the company.

-My design follows modern design trends and guidelines, which including Google Material Design.
+My design follows modern design trends and guidelines, which include Google Material Design.

-I made this above prototype available on Adobe Creative Cloud for other design interns and developers to take assets from and view at any time.
+I made an interactive prototype and made it available on Adobe Creative Cloud for other design interns and developers to take assets from and view at any time.